Terms and Conditions

 ROYLE SAFARIS TOUR LEADERS

-All our leaders are expert naturalists.
-They will be able to show you, and help you to identify, many of the birds, plants and mammals that occur in the region that you are visiting.
+All our tour leaders are expert naturalists.
+They will be able to show you, and help you to identify, many of the mammals, birds, reptiles, amphibians, fish, invertebrates and plants that occur in the region that you are visiting.
 Many of our leaders have quite exceptional backgrounds in the country to which they are taking you.
 Often they have lived there for several years; inevitably their knowledge and interests extend beyond just the area’s natural history.
 We have a team of tour leaders that work in conjunction with local guides and experts in the country we are visiting, this combination not only allows for a higher quality of guiding and a wider knowledge base, it is essential in coping with the inevitable hiccoughs that find their way into all third world travel arrangements!
 Please note however, that whilst we assign leaders to particular tours well in advance, we reserve the right to make changes if necessary.
 Tour leaders’ biographies are available on our on request and or are available on our website, or we would be pleased to post you a copy on application.
+Some of our tours are run with local guides only and in these cases they will act as tour leaders.

 These grades are not based just on the length of each day’s walk: the nature of the terrain, the altitude, average temperature and humidity, and the overall length of the trek are all taken into account.

 This cost is always part of the stated price, whether it is in hotels, guest houses, bed & breakfasts or camping.
-Hotels used in larger towns are at least tourist class with all modern conveniences, and are always between 3-5*.
+Hotels used in larger towns are at least tourist class with all modern conveniences, and are always between 3-5* (however some of these classes are judged using the individual countries standards).
 We try to choose the hotel that offers the best combination of convenient location, atmosphere, friendliness and facilities as well as allowing us a place to relax in the evening and enable us with wildlife viewing from the accommodation (where possible).
-We provide twin rooms, most with private bathrooms, unless a single room is requested.
-Hotels in smaller places are the best available but maybe of a standard which is lower combined to hotels in large towns and cities.
+We provide single rooms (with the single supplement being applied), most with private bathrooms, unless a double, twin or family room is requested.
+Hotels in smaller places are the best available but maybe of a standard which is lower compared to hotels in large towns and cities.
 There are some locations which we visit which have no hotels and we use the best guesthouses and lodges in the area.
-Where camping is offered our tents are permanent tents which offer as mush protection from the elements as many hotel rooms.
+Where camping is offered our tents are well maintained, often permanent tents which offer as much protection from the elements as many hotel rooms.

 HEALTH & VACCINATIONS

-We strongly recommend that you have a medical and dental check before you go and, for some of our trips, we advise immunisation against typhoid, TB, polio, tetanus and hepatitis A, and that you take anti-malarial tablets if advised by your doctor.
+We strongly recommend that you have a medical and dental check before you go and, for some of our trips, we advise immunisation against typhoid, TB, polio, tetanus and hepatitis A & B, and that you take anti-malarial tablets if advised by your doctor.
 Immunisation against rabies and meningitis A & C is also wise if you are going to the Himalaya or Africa, and against yellow fever if you are going to East Africa or South America.
 Being vaccinated against Japanese encephalitis is also a good idea if you planning on staying in countries like Bangladesh, Nepal and India for a few weeks either side of one of our tours.
+However information on recommended vaccinations and medication will be provided in the booking confirmation letter and is also available on the tour itinerary webpage.
 On all our trips we carry a comprehensive medical kit to deal with minor accidents if any occur.
 But we do not always have a doctor on call, some of the locations we visit are remote and advanced medial care can be several hours (or days) away.
-Please note that Royle Safaris takes no responsible for medical care taken when on our tours.
+Please note that Royle Safaris takes no responsible for medical care taken when on our tours; in case of an emergency you will have to arrange with your insurance provider over the standard of care and any costs incurred, we will endeavor to get to you as good a hospital, clinic or doctor as is available where we are.

-A detailed itinerary will be sent to you on booking, or on special request.
+A detailed itinerary will be sent to you around 30 days before departure, or on special request.
 This will include cultural, historical and natural histories of the areas we are visiting as well as detailed daily plans.
-For all holidays we will include local weather, politics, transport or a host of other uncontrollable factors can mean a change in itinerary.
-It is very unlikely that an itinerary would be substantially altered, but if this is necessary your leader will decide the best alternative in consultation with the group before departure or whilst on the tour.
+For all holidays we will include information on local weather, politics, transport as a host of other uncontrollable factors can mean a change in itinerary.
+It is very unlikely that an itinerary would be substantially altered, but if this is necessary your tour leader will decide the best alternative in consultation with the group before departure or whilst on the tour.

 PERSONAL SPENDING MONEY

-All meals are included in the price so you will only need money for any food outside of these three meals as well as any drinks (soft or alcoholic) which are not given to you by your tour leader.
+All meals (breakfast, lunch and dinner) are included in the price (unless specifically stated in advance of you confirming the tour – some itineraries do not include all meals and these are mentioned on the itinerary webpages) so you will only need money for any food outside of these three meals as well as any drinks (soft or alcoholic) which are not given to you by your tour leader.
 The tour leader will provide bottled water everyday on all tours outside of the UK, Europe and developed ‘Western’ countries where tap water is deemed acceptable for drinking.
-The only other costs which are excluded in the price are airfares, airport taxes, souvenirs and other items of a personal nature.
+The only other costs which are excluded in the price are airfares, airport taxes, souvenirs, laundry, tips and other items of a personal nature.
 The average person might spend £100 on these items.

-We do not provide flights to any of our destinations, but we will provide links to websites of booking agents which offer great fares with great providers.
+We do not provide flights to the start or from the end of any of our tours, but we will provide links to websites of booking agents which offer great fares with great providers if requested.
 In this case you will only have to enter your personal details and payment to confirm the tickets which will be sent direct to you via email or post.
 We hold no responsibility for the booking of flights or collection of tickets, but will insist on a flight number 60 days before departure so we can make arrangements to pick you up from the airport.

 We are unable to provide travel insurance but we will let you know everything that you have to be insured against for each tour.
 We do require you to provide us with an insurance policy number no less than 30 days before departure so we can confirm that you are fully insured for the tour.
 Our tour leaders are insured by Insure & Go under the Annual Black with global coverage; this is a very comprehensive insurance policy.